Cybarete

 • Reduced operational brittleness when conditions shift (equipment, schedules, constraints)

-• Faster iteration on automation behavior through modular agents
+• Faster iteration on automation behaviour through modular agents

-• Better system resilience via decentralized decision-making and safe local autonomy
+• Better system resilience via decentralised decision-making and safe local autonomy

 • Improved coordination across distributed resources without a single point of failure